 Disability Discrimination: U.S. Supreme Court Cases

-Below is a list of U.S. Supreme Court cases involving the rights of disabled persons and disability discrimination, including links to the full text of the U.S. Supreme Court decisions.
+Below is a list of U.S. Supreme Court cases.
+The cases involve disability discrimination and the rights of disabled people.
+There are links to the full text of the U.S. Supreme Court decisions.

 - Wright v.
 Universal Maritime Service Corp.
-(1998) In this case, the Supreme Court revisits the issue of whether a collective bargaining agreement requiring arbitration can prohibit the party from taking their EEO claim to federal court.
-The Court held that the collective bargaining agreement at issue did not contain a clear and unmistakable waiver.
-Therefore the charging party could pursue his employment discrimination claim in court.
+(1998)—The Supreme Court revisits the issue of whether a collective bargaining agreement requiring arbitration can prohibit a party from taking their EEO claim to federal court.
+The agreement requires arbitration.
+The Court holds there is no clear and unmistakable waiver.
+Thus, the charging party can pursue his employment discrimination claim in court.

 - Cleveland v.
 Policy Management Systems Corp.
-(1999) The Supreme Court agrees with Equal Employment Opportunity Commission's (EEOC) position that a plaintiff can go forward with his or her Americans with Disabilities Act case despite having filed an earlier claim for disability under the Social Security Act alleging he or she is unable to work.
+(1999)—The Supreme Court agrees with the Equal Employment Opportunity Commission's (EEOC) position.
+The Court holds that a plaintiff can proceed with their Americans with Disabilities Act case.
+This is despite having filed an earlier claim for disability under the Social Security Act alleging they cannot work.

 - Board of Trustees of University of Alabama v.
-Garrett (2001) The Court denied the right of employees to sue their employers for money damages for violations of Title I of the Americans with Disabilities Act (ADA), which prohibits discrimination against people with disabilities.
+Garrett (2001)—The Court denies the right of employees to sue their employers for money damages for violations of Title I of the Americans with Disabilities Act (ADA).
+Title I prohibits discrimination against people with disabilities.

 - Toyota Motor Manufacturing, Kentucky Inc. v.
-Williams (2002) (super seceded by The Americans with Disabilities Act Amendments Act (ADAAA)).
-The Court holds that a person is substantially limited in a major life activity, within the meaning of the ADA, if he or she has "an impairment that prevents or significantly restricts the individual from doing activities that are of central importance to most people's daily lives."
+Williams (2002) [superseded by The Americans with Disabilities Act Amendments Act (ADAAA)]—The Court holds that, under the ADA, a person is substantially limited in a major life activity if they have "an impairment that prevents or significantly restricts the individual from doing activities that are of central importance to most people's daily lives."

 - Cummings v.
-Premier Rehab Keller, PLLC (2022) The Court holds that a person who sues for disability discrimination under the Affordable Care Act or Section 504 of the Rehabilitation Act of 1973 cannot recover damages for emotional distress.
+Premier Rehab Keller, PLLC (2022)—The Court holds that a person suing for disability discrimination under the Affordable Care Act or Section 504 of the Rehabilitation Act of 1973 cannot recover damages for emotional distress.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help